 What is an elopement?

-So, in reality, eloping is about you, it’s about the experience you want, and it’s about committing your lives together in an epic place wherever you want and starting out your lives together on an incredible adventure.
-Eloping is about the experience you get to have on one of the most important days of your life.
+So, in the end, eloping is about you, it’s about the experience you want, and it’s about committing your lives together in an epic place wherever you want and starting out your lives together on an incredible adventure.
+Eloping is about the experience you get to have on one of the most important days of your life!